 The Advanced TCP Protection system applies mitigation actions for different reasons based on the connection states.
-The Mitigation reason field shown in the Advanced TCP Protection tab of the Network Analytics dashboard will contain more information on why a given packet was dropped by the system.
+The Mitigation reason field shown in the Advanced TCP Protection tab of the dashboard will contain more information on why a given packet was dropped by the system.

 The connection states are the following:

 - New: A SYN or SYN-ACK packet has been sent to attempt to open a new connection.

 - Open: The three-way TCP handshake has been completed and the TCP connection is open.

 - Closing: A FIN or FIN-ACK packet has been seen attempting to close a connection.

 - Closed: The closing three-way handshake has been completed, or an RST packet has closed the connection.